micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 Then the governor said, "Why, what evil has He done?"
 But they cried out all the more, saying, "Let Him be crucified!"

 ###### 24
-When Pilate saw that he could not prevail at all, but rather _that_ a [^c]tumult was rising, he took water and washed _his_ hands before the multitude, saying, "I am innocent of the blood of this [^d]just Person.
+When Pilate saw that he could not prevail at all, but rather _that_ a tumult was rising, he took water and washed _his_ hands before the multitude, saying, "I am innocent of the blood of this just Person.
 You see _to it._"

 ###### 25
 And all the people answered and said, "His blood _be_ on us and on our children."

 ###### 26
-Then he released Barabbas to them; and when he had [^e]scourged Jesus, he delivered _Him_ to be crucified. ## The Soldiers Mock Jesus
+Then he released Barabbas to them; and when he had scourged Jesus, he delivered _Him_ to be crucified. ## The Soldiers Mock Jesus

 ###### 27
-Then the soldiers of the governor took Jesus into the [^f]Praetorium and gathered the whole [^g]garrison around Him.
+Then the soldiers of the governor took Jesus into the Praetorium and gathered the whole garrison around Him.

 ###### 28
 And they stripped Him and put a scarlet robe on Him.

 ###### 29
-When they had [^h]twisted a crown of thorns, they put _it_ on His head, and a reed in His right hand.
+When they had twisted a crown of thorns, they put _it_ on His head, and a reed in His right hand.
 And they bowed the knee before Him and mocked Him, saying, "Hail, King of the Jews!"

 ###### 30
 Then they spat on Him, and took the reed and struck Him on the head.